diegoe/mcfly/README.md

 A really simple rsync script to make backups based on any system with support for hard links, works like Time Machine.

+My selfish goal is to have realiable backups that can be created and read in OSX and GNU/Linux with nothing but the most basic UNIX tools.

+My current use case, besides safe keeping photos and documents, is snapshotting complex video projects as they go.
+It is kinda of my very own, and extremely low tech, git for FinalCut.

+You will notice that the default configuration is very OSX friendly, but it works as easy with GNU/Linux.

+This is constantly tested on Debian unstable and OSX Snow Leopard.

 How it works
 =====